GFW-knocker/gfw_resist_http_proxy/README.md

 - if all other things ok (dynamic-page website, serve on port 80, other ports closed,...) the prober classifiy you as a legitimate web-server

+# Note:
+- you can use any port you want (in pyprox ->  my_PORT = 1234  , in terminal -> ufw allow 1234/tcp)
+- you can use any domain you want ( Host : alialiali.ir )
+- you can use any path just ensure that start and end with slash (set path both in pyprox and in xui-panel)

-# the system consist of a these module:
+# the system consist of a these module:<br>

-1-custom http proxy to identify xray/v2ray request (port n1=80)
+1- custom http proxy to identify xray/v2ray request (port n1=80)<br>

-2-nginx and backend web server that mimic a real website (local port n2)
+2- nginx and backend web server that mimic a real website (local port n2)<br>

-3-xray/v2ray that serve tcp+http protocol on local port  (local port n3)
+3- xray/v2ray that serve tcp+http protocol on local port  (local port n3)<br>

-4- ufw block all ports except port 80 which is open for everyone
+4- ufw block all ports except port 80 which is open for everyone<br>

 # Suggestion:
  - is not guarantee to prevent blocking but it prolong (we still working on!)